• Skip to primary navigation

 Pro Tips

-2. It reheats well in a microwave, but we prefer the oven.
+2. It reheats well in the microwave, but we prefer to use the oven.

-4. Since this was originally published, many bags of frozen cauliflower have "shrunk" to 12 oz from 1 pound.
-The recipe will need to be decreased by 25% if that is what you have.
+4. Since this was initially published, many bags of frozen cauliflower have been reduced in size from 1 pound to 12 oz.
+The recipe will need to be decreased by 25% ย if that is what you have.
 Cooking time will be about the same.

 To adjust the recipe size: